mapninja/Earthsys144/week00/10_TURN_IN_logging_in_to_google_earth_engine.md

 You must submit:

-- A working Google Earth Engine "Get Link" URL
+- A PDF exported from Google Docs that contains a working Google Earth Engine "Get Link" URL

 That link must point to a script that: